int128/gradle-ssh-plugin/user-guide.v4.md

 }
 ```

 The method throws an exception if an exit status of the command was not zero, including the sudo authentication failure.
-Also the `ignoreError` setting is supported.

 The sudo support is achieved by the stream interaction support.
 So the method does not accept an `interaction` setting.